A natural cosmological constant from chameleons

 The observation of a non-zero, positive cosmological constant dashed these hopes, and introduced yet a second more philosophical puzzle, the coincidence problem: why is the cosmological constant (which should be constant for all times) of the order of the matter density {\rm today}, when cosmologically there is nothing particularly special about the moment in time we happen to live in.
 Experimentally, $\rho_\Lambda$ is about twice the density of dark matter today.
 In Copernican terms, we appear to live at a special time in the history of the universe when $\rho_\Lambda$, $\rho_{\rm DM}$ and $\rho_{\rm matter}$ are all comparable.

-It is then perhaps natural to think of an evolving scalar field which happens now to be in a region of the potential which is almost constant very small (though explaining that very small value is not easy), an idea known generically as quintessence.
+It is then perhaps natural to think of a dynamical scalar field which happens to now be in a region of the potential which is almost constant but has a very small value (though explaining that very small value is not easy), an idea known generically as quintessence.
 Yet such a scalar must be very light, and there are very strong constraints on light scalars from gravity, as these would generate an, as of yet unobserved, fifth force.
-Chameleon scalars \cite{Khoury:2003aq,Khoury:2003rn} were introduced as a way to avoid those constraints: they are scalars whose mass depends on the local matter density, so on Earth the scalars are very massive, avoiding laboratory gravity experimental constraints, as well as those from lunar laser ranging etc, (see \cite{Khoury:2003rn} for further discussions).
+Chameleon scalars \cite{Khoury:2003aq,Khoury:2003rn} were introduced as a way to avoid those constraints: they are scalars whose mass depends on the local matter density, so on Earth the fields are very massive, avoiding laboratory gravity experimental constraints, as well as those from lunar laser ranging etc, (see \cite{Khoury:2003rn} for further discussions).
 The coupling of chameleons with the local density takes the form \be V_{eff}(\phi)=V(\phi)+\rho A(\phi) \ee and we will see that rather generally the coupling function $A(\phi)$ can be written as \be A(\phi)=e^{g\frac{\phi}{M_{\rm Pl}}} \ee where ${M_{\rm Pl}}$ is the reduced Planck mass and $g$ is the coupling between the scalar $\phi$ and the matter type in the energy density $\rho$.